5.4 Opening Up & Sharing Collections and Content

 Understand your environment

 When an institution starts to look at implementing open access, it might start with the ambitious goal of “releasing as much content as possible.”
-However, it is also important to start with incremental steps and build upon success.
+However, it is also important to start small and build upon success with incremental steps.
 For this, exercising due diligence is key.
 Exercising due diligence requires considering varying factors that may affect your project, including: the type and complexity of the collection you want to release, the size and resources of your institution, and the stakeholders involved.

 Each institution is unique, so there is no “one size fits all” approach.
 However, there are commonalities across institutions, and these are important elements to consider when designing a plan on how to release collections.